adamcameron/cfml24h/chapters/04-components.md

 CFML provides a bunch of basic data types as discussed in [Built-in types](03-types.md): strings, dates, arrays, structs etc. All of these are implemented as objects which have properties (ie: values) and methods (ie: functions which perform actions).
 This is basic object orientation at work.

-I'll quickly run through some terms though
+I'll quickly run through some terms though.

 ### Class (/component) ###